petru/cakewalk/docs/events.md

 One additional argument, the leaving user, gets passed to the handler.

-Be careful not to confuse the additional argument with {Cinch::Message#user}.
-For example in the case of a kick, {Cinch::Message#user} will describe the user kicking someone, not the one who is being kicked.
+Be careful not to confuse the additional argument with {Cakewalk::Message#user}.
+For example in the case of a kick, {Cakewalk::Message#user} will describe the user kicking someone, not the one who is being kicked.

 Example: